SERC-COM295-Labs/COM295-Topic-1-Number-Systems/README.md

 Complete the exercises in the `1-algebra.py` file.

-## Exercise 2 - Products of a given number
+## Exercise 2 - Factors of a given number

-In the `2-products.py` file, write a program that asks the user to enter a number and then prints all the products of that number.
+In the `2-factors.py` file, write a program that asks the user to enter a number and then prints all the factors of that number.

 ## Exercise 3 - Number Sets